syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/editing/edit.md

 In Grid component, you have an option to disable editing for a specific column.
 This feature is useful when you want to prevent editing certain columns, such as columns that contain calculated values or read-only data.

-To disable editing for a particular column, you can use the [AllowEditing](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.GridColumn.html#Syncfusion_EJ2_Grids_GridColumn_AllowEditing)  property of the **columns** object.
+To disable editing for a particular column, you can use the [AllowEditing](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.GridEditSettings.html#Syncfusion_EJ2_Grids_GridEditSettings_AllowEditing)property of the **columns** object.
 By setting this property to **false**, you can prevent editing for that specific column.

 Here's an example that demonstrates how to disable editing for the column in the Grid: